Unlike other alligators, the Chinese alligator is armored all over, even on its belly.

 Chinese alligators live in bodies of freshwater in the Yangtze River basin, thus giving them their other name of Yangtze alligator.
 Though their habitat range was once wide, they are now confined to only six counties in the area.
 The climate there is right on the edge of tropical and subtropical.
 The alligators used to live at the bottom of the mountains but habitat loss has forced many to move north, where it is sometimes too cool for their eggs to be properly incubated.

-The alligator is an opportunistic carnivore predator that will eat any animal it can handle.
+The Chinese alligator is the apex predator where it lives and is an opportunistic carnivore predator that will eat any animal it can handle.
 Because the alligator is small, it eats smaller animals such as ducks, rats, and other rodents, fish, snails, aquatic crustaceans, amphibians, and insects.
 Insects and snails are especially popular with young alligators.

 Predators and Threats